 There are tons of small living room ideas and tricks of the trade to help turn that awkward, small living room decor into something stylish and sophisticated, whatever its shape and proportions.

 Though small living rooms can present challenges, there are several benefits to compact living.
-A well-designed scheme can feel just as comfortable as a larger space, with all the cosiness and comfort associated with family living.
+A well-designed scheme can feel just as comfortable as a larger space, with all the coziness and comfort associated with family living.